Ways To Support Your Library:

 Donation of Used Materials

 Selover accepts donations of books, DVDs, music CDs, magazine gift subscriptions, etc. The library does not automatically add donated items to its collection and does not accept outdated textbooks of encyclopedia sets.
-We depend on donations of used materials to provide some of the materials for our collection, items for our used book sales, and contributions for our Little Free Libraries in Sparta and Marengo.
+We depend on donations of used materials to provide some of the materials for our collection, items for our used book sales, and contributions for our Little Free Libraries in Chesterville, Sparta, and Marengo.

 What Happens to My Donated Materials?